-- 1. One form of the following primary photographic identification: - a) New Zealand passport - b) New Zealand certificate of identity issued under the Passports Act 1992 - c) New Zealand certificate of identity issued under the Immigration New Zealand Operational Manual that is published under section 25 of the Immigration Act 2009 - d) New Zealand refugee travel document issued under the Passports Act 1992 - e) emergency travel document issued under the Passports Act 1992 - f) New Zealand firearms licence - g) overseas passport or a similar document issued for the purpose of international travel which: - i. contains the name, date of birth, a photograph and the signature of the person in whose name the document is issued; and - ii. is issued by a foreign government, the United Nations or an agency of the United Nations. - h) a national identity card issued for the purpose of identification, that: - i. contains the name, date of birth, a photograph and the signature of the person in whose name the document is issued; and - ii. is issued by a foreign government, the United Nations or an agency of the United Nations.
+- 1. One form of the following primary photographic identification: - a) New Zealand passport - b) New Zealand certificate of identity issued under the Passports Act 1992 - c) New Zealand certificate of identity issued under the Immigration New Zealand Operational Manual that is published under section 25 of the Immigration Act 2009 - d) New Zealand refugee travel document issued under the Passports Act 1992 - e) emergency travel document issued under the Passports Act 1992 - f) New Zealand firearms licence - g) overseas passport or a similar document issued for the purpose of international travel which: - i. contains the name, date of birth, a photograph and the signature of the person in whose name the document is issued; and - ii. is issued by a foreign government, the United Nations or an agency of the United Nations. - h) a national identity card issued for the purpose of identification, that: - i. contains the name, date of birth and a photograph of the person in whose name the document is issued and their signature or other biometric measure included where relevant; and - ii. is issued by a foreign government, the United Nations or an agency of the United Nations.